SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/MCP2_2.md

-Notes: - This is a small production to address the seeding issue in MCP2.0 (<https://cdcvs.fnal.gov/redmine/issues/23921>) - This production does include the light simulation(#Notes--This-is-a-small-production-to-address-the-seeding-issue-in-MCP20-httpscdcvsfnalgovredmineissues23921--This-production-does-include-the-light-simulation)
+Notes: - This is a small production to address the seeding issue in MCP2.0 (<https://cdcvs.fnal.gov/redmine/issues/23921>) - This production does include the light simulation
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 After the fact note: - XARAPUCA sensitivities are swapped in this production, if you are to use xarapucas signals with these files rerun digitisation.
-Related to issue [\#24305](/redmine/issues/24305 "Bug: Flipped XARAPUCA sensitivities (Closed)"){.issue .tracker-1 .status-5 .priority-4 .priority-default .closed .created-by-me}(#After-the-fact-note-XARAPUCA-sensitivities-are-swapped-in-this-production-if-you-are-to-use-xarapucas-signals-with-these-files-rerun-digitisation-Related-to-issue-24305)
+Related to issue [\#24305](/redmine/issues/24305 "Bug: Flipped XARAPUCA sensitivities (Closed)"){.issue .tracker-1 .status-5 .priority-4 .priority-default .closed .created-by-me}
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------